 Kathryn is our Communications Director, leading our respected strategic communications programme to shift public opinion on social issues to influence policy.
 The programme comprises audience insight, frame and message development, content and campaign creation, and sector capacity-building.

-Tracey joins us from the European Womens’ Lobby.
-She studied European Studies at Leicester University, before moving to UNESCO.
-Her work involves leading the network on policy positions, events, communications and membership relations.
+Tracey is our network and communications officer.
+Her work involves leading the network on policy and campaign positions, communications and membership relations.
 She acts as the project manager within the secretariat of the Funders for Race Equality Alliance.